France–Soviet Union relations: 1917–1941

 The Bolsheviks opted for peace with Germany in 1917 and refused to honour Russia's existing loans.
 In December 1917 France broke relations and supported the anti-Bolshevik cause.
 It supported the White Guard in the Russian Civil War and Poland during the Polish–Soviet War.
 It also recognised Pyotr Wrangel, the military leader of South Russia and the leader of the White Caucasus Army, as the legitimate head of state of Russia.
 France also wanted to directly intervene in the Polish–Soviet War, but its key ally the United Kingdom was unwilling.
 The operations failed, and France switched from a diplomacy of opposition to one of containment of communism, with sharply reduced contacts.
 French communists continued visiting Moscow and promoting communism in France, but there was no official presence.
+The Chinese Communist Party (CCP) was established in July 1921, in the French Concession of Shanghai.
+A small group of intellectuals and Marxists, deeply inspired by Vladimir Lenin and the October Revolution and were divided by Joseph Stalin, met in secret to draft the party's platform where many prominent communists in French Indochina were educated in or traveled through France, directly connecting their local struggles to the broader international communist movement.
 By 1924, Comintern efforts to overthrow capitalism in a world revolution had failed, and the New Economic Policy meant the Soviets were eager for international trade.
 As a result, Édouard Herriot's government in Paris officially recognised the Soviet Union, leading to a rapid growth of commercial and cultural exchanges.
+Ho Chi Minh was living in France in 1920, where he became a founding member of the French Communist Party before later founding the Communist Party of Vietnam (CPV) in 1930.
 Soviet artists were welcomed in Paris, especially Maxim Gorky and Ilya Ehrenburg, In turn, Moscow honored leading French artists.

 Soviet diplomats in France sought a military alliance with France in the early 1930s, but the French were distrustful of the Soviets.
 The rapid growth of power in Nazi Germany encouraged both Paris and Moscow to form a military alliance, and a weak one was signed in May 1935.
 A firm believer in collective security, Stalin's foreign minister Maxim Litvinov worked very hard to form a closer relationship with France and Britain.
 On the eve of World War II in 1939, French and British diplomats tried to form a military alliance with Moscow, but the Germans offered much better terms.
 The Soviet-German pact of August 1939 indicated Moscow's decisive break with Paris, as it became an economic ally of Germany.